Sparkles and Shoes

 What to Do in Lisbon - Praça da Figueira on Walking TourWhat to Do in Lisbon - Igreja de Sao Domingos on Our Walking Tour

-(3) Visit the Torre de Belem (Belem Tower) & Padrão dos Descobrimentos These epic marble statues / monuments are only few minutes apart walking but quite a ways from the city center and the rest of the attractions on this list.
-However, they are worth a visit and a a quick 8 Euro cab ride will get you there or there is a local tram as an even more affordable option.
-Both are stunning and if you go in the morning approaching from the East the sun casts the most magical light on the white marble.
-The Belém Tower is a landmark medieval defensive tower and the second is a monument celebrating the Portuguese Age of Discovery.
+These epic marble monuments are only a few minutes apart but are located a bit outside the city center.
+A quick 10-12 Euro Uber or Bolt ride will get you there, or you can take the local tram (E15) for a more affordable option.
+If you visit in the morning, the sun casts a magical light on the white marble.
+The Belém Tower is a landmark medieval defensive tower, while the Padrão dos Descobrimentos celebrates the Portuguese Age of Discovery.

 What to Do in Lisbon - City of SintrajpgWhat to Do in Lisbon - Pena Palace in SintraPena Palace in SintraWhat to Do in Lisbon - Castle of the Moors in Sintra